 Stage 3 Options Assessment

-The project is now transitioning into Stage 3 that will collate the information produced as part of Stages 1 and 2 and use a more complete picture of estuarine processes and relevant management issues to guide the identification, evaluation and selection of appropriate management actions to guide the management of the River system over the next 10 years.
+The project is now into Stage 3 where we collate the information produced as part of Stages 1 and 2 and use a more complete picture of estuarine processes and relevant management issues to guide the identification, evaluation and selection of appropriate management actions to guide the management of the River system over the next 10 years.

 Hawkesbury Nepean River